fescobar96/Tracking-Water-Levels-in-Satellite-Images/README.md

 I ran my script for approximately three or four days, and I was able to end up with a dataset of almost 3,00 different images of water bodies and their respective masks.
 It is important to mention that the dataset is far from perfect and could be improved greatly by removing the black borders in the images.
 The black borders are caused due to conflicts between the projection in which the satellite took the image and the projection of the shapefile of the water bodies.

+I cleaned and preprocessed the dataset and made it publicly available through Kaggle.
+Please feel to access this dataset using the following link: https://www.kaggle.com/franciscoescobar/satellite-images-of-water-bodies

 The images and the masks were split into 80% training data and 20% test data.
 These two datasets were then fed to a Keras U-Net  and trained for 100 epochs using dice loss.
 The results are presented in **Figure 2.**